 Kids love their toilet humour, so put it to work!
 Give them a good laugh by teaching these water pollution facts for kids:

-- On average, a toilet flush consumes between 9 and 15 litres of water
+On average, a toilet flush consumes between 9 to 15 litres of water.

 Kitchen water facts for kids

 Here’s one for the parents: your children learn how to perform basic household tasks, such as washing dishes and doing laundry, by watching you!
 Here, more than anywhere else, it’s important to lead by example.
 Here are a few water pollution facts for kids – and you!

 Water with oil and grease in it from washing pots and pans is considered as dirty as toilet water!
 Keep this waste out of the water system by mopping up excess oil and grease with a paper towel before doing your washing-up